bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 4. Your #1 Customer (Who would use your app?
 Why now?)

-    `<My girlfriend spends a lot of time with the baby and she loves her episodes of Bad Girls Club, she can't always remember >`
+    `<My girlfriend spends a lot of time with the baby and she loves her episodes of Bad Girls Club, she can't always remember what episode she was on last.
+She also never knows how many episodes she has to watch to catch up to shows that I have finished.>`

 5. Github code repository: `<https://github.com/RichGibbs-prog/BingerApp->`
 6. Github Project/Trello Board: `<https://trello.com/b/S9OhdgKb/binger-app>`